The Best Travel Apps for Japan to Download Right Now!

 Another great feature of Google Maps is its ability to calculate your fare on public transit (i.e. trains, subways, streetcars, etc.) so you’re able to purchase the correct ticket or more efficiently tap in on your IC card and don’t have to worry about correcting your balance at your destination.

-The last thing we love about Google Maps is that we were able to save all of the places we wanted to visit by flagging or favoriting locations and you can find many other neat things in the area by clicking on different places and seeing photos/reviews.
+The last thing we love about Google Maps is that we were able to save all of the places we wanted to visit by flagging or favoriting locations.
+You can also find many other neat things in the area by clicking on different places and seeing photos/reviews.

 READ MORE: Important Things to Know Before Traveling to Japan

-We have used TripAdvisor a number of times when researching and planning our trips.
-While it is good to reference printed literature when planning your trip, TripAdvisor is amazing because information about attractions, hotels, and restaurants is typically updated frequently and it is free to use!
+We have used TripAdvisor many times when researching and planning our trips.
+While it is good to reference printed literature when planning your trip, TripAdvisor is amazing because information about attractions, hotels, and restaurants is typically updated frequently, and it is free to use!

 One of the best aspects of TripAdvisor is its map and current location searches that allow you to search areas of interest near you.
 It was especially helpful on the evenings when we had changed our itinerary and needed a quick place to eat nearby.